 Kevin Colls – Archaeological Project Manager at the Centre of Archaeology, Staffordshire University

 Kevin is the lead Archaeological Project Manager for the Centre of Archaeology at Staffordshire University.
 He has directed and published archaeological projects throughout the Europe and has over 15 years’ experience in professional development-led archaeology.
 Kevin has directed several fieldwork projects at Holocaust sites, most recently in Ukraine.
 Full Profile (opens in a new window).

 Mick Britton – Technical Skills Specialist (Laser Scanning)

 Mick is a Technical Skills Specialist.
 With a background in engineering, Mick is a specialist in 3D laser scanning (using the FaroArm and Minolta laser scanners), reverse engineering and product design.
-Mick has a keen interest in the innovative application of technologies to an archaeological context and is collaborating on several projects aimed at developing hybrid surveying technologies for use in archaeological and forensic investigations.
+Mick has a keen interest in the innovative application of technologies to an archaeological context and has collaborated on several projects aimed at developing hybrid surveying technologies for use in archaeological and forensic investigations.

-Rich is a Visual Media Specialist, with experience across many fields of the entertainment industry.
+Rich is a lecturer in Games and Visual effects, with experience across many fields of the entertainment industry.
 He has a keen interest in Films, Games and Visual Effects technologies.